 We get many questions about the Abortion Pill.
 So, let’s look clear up any confusion that may be causing you anxiety or frustration.
 Let’s face it, experiencing an unplanned pregnancy can be very difficult.
-The staff at (PRC NAME) want to inform and support you with unbiased information and compassionate care.
+The staff at Rockville Women’s Center wants to inform and support you with unbiased information and compassionate care.

 What is the Abortion Pill?

 The Abortion Pill, also known as RU 486, is a medical abortion method consisting of two drugs – Mifepristone and Misoprostol.
 The abortion pill is not the same as the morning-after pill.
 The abortion pill is only provided by a licensed doctor.
 Going this route to terminate your pregnancy will often require two appointments to take each pill separately, and a follow-up appointment to confirm the termination of the pregnancy.